olive49/rn-review-app/README.md

 yarn ios
 ```

 Before you know it, you should see the app running in your _Android Emulator_ or _iOS Simulator_.
 Assuming that your emulator/simulator is set up correctly.
+For troubleshooting the development environment setup, please refer to the React Native CLI documentation [here](https://reactnative.dev/docs/environment-setup).

 ## Congratulations! :tada: